Ohhhh flower markets. Like a candy store for a flower lover.

 What is it about a market that we love so much?
-For me even just the word ‘market’ conjures up romantic notions of breadsticks, baskets and bunches of blooms. (but I am a bit of a dreamer)
+Even just the word ‘market’ conjures up romantic notions of breadsticks, baskets and bunches of blooms.

 Perhaps also its a link to simpler times when the market was the heart and soul of community life.